§ 3106 License; registration required; responsibility.

 (a) If a complaint which alleges a violation of § 3112 of this title is filed with the Board pursuant to § 8735 of Title 29, the Board shall set a time and place to conduct a hearing on the complaint.
 Notice of the hearing shall be given and the hearing shall be conducted in accordance with the Administrative Procedures Act, Chapter 101 of Title 29.

 (b) All hearings shall be informal and without use of rules of evidence.
 If the Board finds, by a majority vote of all members, that the complaint has merit, the Board shall take such action permitted under this chapter as it deems necessary.
 The Board’s decision shall be in writing and shall include its reasons for such decision.
 The Board’s decision shall be mailed immediately to the practitioner.

 (c) Where the practitioner is in disagreement with the action of the Board, the practitioner may appeal the Board’s decision to the Superior Court within 30 days of service, or of the postmarked date of the copy of the decision mailed to the practitioner.
 Upon such appeal the Court shall hear the evidence on the record.
 Stays shall be granted in accordance with § 10144 of Title 29.

-§ 3116 Reinstatement of a suspended license; removal from probationary status; replacement of license.
+§ 3116 Reinstatement of a suspended license; removal from probationary status.